 THE BATTLE FOR YOU BUDGETThere is a constant battle going on for your marketing budget.
 Every day our customers get multiple phone calls from many different online and off-line advertising companies.
 Typical “offline” ones tend to be very much from:

-printers selling “calendar sponsorship”
+- printers selling “calendar sponsorship”

-Police / Fire service “Diaries”
+- Police / Fire service “Diaries”

-Post office TV Screens
+- Post office TV Screens

-groupon copies/ clones
+- groupon copies/ clones

-people promising “guaranteed” results to get to the top of Google.
+- people promising “guaranteed” results to get to the top of Google.

-But what’s the most effective way?
+- But what’s the most effective way?

 PPC ADVERTISING – SEARCH IS STILL SERIOUSFor the purpose of this post, we will deal specifically with search engines and paid search, rather than any sort of directory.
 Potential clients are always asking us which is better for them, SEO or PPC.